tokiclover/mkinitramfs-ll/README.md

 An init service script along with a build script for squashed directory are available.
-Managing system wide directories is problematic, so put `usr' first (is squashded.)
+Managing system wide directories is problematic, so put `usr' first (if squashded.)
 And this require a static busybox to function at all.

 ## ZRAM